-- Bicyclists fatalities happened most often between the hours of 6 pm and 9 pm.
+- Bicyclist fatalities happened most often between 6 p.m. and 9 p.m.

 - About 84 percent of bicyclists killed were males.

-- The most substantial number of males injured were between the ages of 55 and 59 years old.
+- The most substantial number of males injured were between 55 and 59 years old.

-- About 29 percent of bicyclist accidents involved alcohol with a blood alcohol concentration (BACs) of .08 or higher.
+- About 29 percent of bicyclist accidents involved alcohol with a blood alcohol concentration (BAC) of .08 or higher.

-Bicycle accidents are widespread in Merced especially when bikes are sharing the road with motor vehicles.
-Although the city of Merced has come a long way in fostering bicycle safety, it is ultimately the drivers’ responsibility to obey the laws.
+Bicycle accidents are widespread in Merced, especially when bikes share the road with motor vehicles.
+Although the city of Merced has come a long way in fostering bicycle safety, it is ultimately the drivers' responsibility to obey the laws.
 The majority of bicycle accidents in Merced are due to careless drivers.
-A negligent driver is someone who is either distracted or violates a traffic law.
+A negligent driver is either distracted or violates a traffic law.
 Some of the common causes of bicycle accidents include: